BorysPalacz/domiBlog/content/post/szuflada.en.md

 ---
 date: 2021-01-03T11:14:48-04:00
 description: ""
-featured_image: "/images/szuflada/szuflada1.jpg"
+featured_image: "/images/szuflada/szuflada1.JPG"
-post_image: "/images/szuflada/szuflada1.jpg"
+post_image: "/images/szuflada/szuflada1.JPG"
 tags: []
-title: "Szuflada w kieszeni"
+title: "Drawer in pocket"
 ---
 In fact, the work explains itself with its title, and the text form written on the inside of the pocket can be treated as a complementary title.
 They both direct the viewer's attention to the drawer, which we can jump into and flatten ourselves in.